arghanath007/Django/Django.md

 ## PUT request

 > If we get PUT request then we are updating all of the fields/columns of that row of data in the database.
 We rewrite everything.
+The 'def update()' function in serializers.py file is called/used for the 'PUT' request.

     def update(self, instance, validated_data):
             instance.name=validated_data.get('name', instance.name)